 ROUND(data, 1) returns 100.2

-Rounds the given number downwards to the specified decimals.
+Rounds the given number downwards to the given decimals.
 If decimals is not specified, it rounds to an integer number.

 ROUNDDOWN(data, decimals)